The Republic of Ireland is a neighboring country to Britain. The country located in the north, of course, has a cold climate.

 The drink is made from aged Irish whiskey, heather, honey clover, aromatic herbs, and other alcoholic beverages.
 Currently, Irish Mist is owned by the Campari Group company.

-In 1829 the whiskey production in Tullamore was high, and the surplus was used to create alternative alcoholic drinks.
+In 1829, Tullamore’s whiskey production was high, and the surplus was used to create alternative alcoholic drinks.
 Especially in the mid-1940s when Desmond E. Williams decided to make heather wine.

 Irish Mist is usually served directly on the ice, but it goes great with coffee, vodka, or cranberry juice.
 Irish Mist has a gentle character with honey and natural spices, although the taste is not too strong and contains 35% alcohol.